 This feature is particularly beneficial for call centres, sales teams and account management teams in the technology industries.
 Busy lamp field is also an excellent presence detection tool for small business receptionists.
 If you have your handset set to Do Not Disturb, your phone will not ring but BLF grants you visibility over incoming call volume.

-Looking for even more ways to delight your customers?
+Looking for even more ways to improve customer experience and delight your clients?
 Sign up for the Blueface Newsletter for updates about the Blueface Contact Centre Solution, more features, guides and business telephony tips.